kyma-project/test-infra/development/README.md

 ### Strategy for organising jobs

 The `test-infra` repository has defined configurations for the Prow cluster in the `prow` subdirectory.
 This directory has the following structure:
-- `cluster` directory, which contains all `yaml` files for `prow` cluster provisioning
+- `cluster` directory, which contains all `yaml` files for Prow cluster provisioning
 - `jobs/{repository_name}` directory, which contains all files with jobs definitions
 - `config.yaml` file, which contains Prow configuration without job definitions
 - `plugins.yaml` file, which contains Prow plugins configuration

 `jobs/{repository_name}` directories have subdirectories which represent each component and contain job definitions.
-Job definitions not connected to a particular component are defined directly under the `jobs/{repository_name}` directory.
+Job definitions not connected to a particular component, like integration jobs, are defined directly under the `jobs/{repository_name}` directory.

-This is a convention of naming job files:
-- presubmitjobs -> `presubmit.yaml`
-- postsubmitjobs -> `postsubmit.yaml`

 For example:
 ```